simo-11/gbtul/README.md

 # gbtul
-Notes and model on using https://sites.fct.unl.pt/gbt/
+Notes and models for using https://sites.fct.unl.pt/gbt/